zkWildfire/PyShell/docs/index.md

 * Automatic logging to files
 * Error handling
 * Automatic validation
+* Asynchronous commands
 * Docker container support

-\* PyShell is currently only tested on Linux and a few of the shell commands are not yet cross platform.
-This will be updated in the near future since PyShell will be used in projects that need to run on Windows.
+\* As a Python library, PyShell is inherently cross platform.
+However, PyShell is currently only tested on Linux and a few of the shell commands invoke unix commands and must be updated to be cross platform.
+These changes will be made in the near future since PyShell will be used by projects that need to run on Windows.

 ## Installation
 Currently, PyShell is **not** available on PyPI.
 To install PyShell, clone the